markosamuli/linux-machine/README.md

   to `ack`
 - [htop] process viewer for console
 - [pass] — the standard unix password manager
+- [ShellCheck][shellcheck], a static analysis tool for shell scripts

 Run the tools playbook: